Xanatosinc/rarefaction/db-init/README.md

 Run `make init` to create the container and the database, and authenticate to it.

-Run `make populate` to run the .sql file to generate the tables.
+Run `make create-tables` to run the .sql file to generate the tables.
 No data are entered yet.

 ## Other commands ##